odoo/documentation/content/developer/tutorials/master_odoo_web_framework/02_miscellaneous.rst

 .. exercise::

    #.
-Modify the systray item code to get its data from the `tshirt` service.
-   #.
 The `tshirt` service should periodically reload its data.

 Now, the question arises: how is the systray item notified that it should re-render itself?
 It can